-- 15. Lewd, indecent or obscene conduct on Districtowned or controlled property, or at Districtsponsored or supervised functions; - 16.
-Engaging in expression which is obscene, libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on District premises, or the violation of lawful District Administrative Procedures, or the substantial disruption of the orderly operation of the District; - 17.
-Persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 18.
-Unauthorized preparation, giving, selling, transfer, distribution, or publication, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District Board Policy or Administrative Procedure.
+- 17. Engaging in expression which is obscene, libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on District premises, or the violation of lawful District Administrative Procedures, or the substantial disruption of the orderly operation of the District; - 18.
+Persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 19.
+Unauthorized preparation, giving, selling, transfer, distribution, or publication, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District Board Policy or Administrative Procedure. - 20.
+Violation of District rules or regulations including campus policies concerning the student organizations, the use of District

-- 19. Violation of District rules or regulations including campus policies concerning the student organizations, the use of District facilities, or the time, place and manner of public expression; - 21.
+- facilities, or the time, place and manner of public expression; - 21.
 Persistent violation of classroom standards of conduct as established by the instructor; - 22.
+Accessing restricted portions of the District's network, operating system, security software or other administrative applications without authorization.
+Developing or using programs that may disrupt other computer or network users or that damage software or hardware components of a system.
+Attempting to use or giving another person a user's login, password, or add code to enter an account and/or course without authorization: - 23.
 Any other cause not listed above that are identified as "Good Cause" by the Education Code.